 How long to boil brats in beer?
 Boil uncooked brats for anywhere from 10-15 minutes.
 The thicker your brat, the longer you’ll want to boil.
-You know they are done when they’re firmed up and are no longer pink on the inside.
+You know they are fully cooked when the internal temperature reaches 145ºF.
+They should be firm to touch and no longer pink on the inside.

 What kind of brats can you use for beer brats?
-Any kind of brats work for beer brats!
-We tested this recipe with both chicken brats and pork brats and they came out amazing!
-The world is your oyster
+Any kind of brat works for beer brats!
+We tested this recipe with both chicken brats and pork brats and they came out amazing.
+Our preferred brands is Johnsonville.